HITECHCRIME/HC_REL01_TRIBE/README.md

 My tribe uses doubt and fear to conquer all
 ```

+## CONTENT CLOUD

+TIMELINE - this particular arc of releases related to this storyline

+MAIN NODE (unlock node by sharing with humans) - main piece of content that the whole story is derived from (single album release, cinematic narrative short film)

+CONTENT CLOUD - associated types of content related to the release - see more examples below.

 Sorted by release time.
-There are MAIN NODES/ALBUM RELEASES - unlock node by sharing with humans, TIMELINES - arcs of releases, CONTENT CLOUD - associated types of content related to the release - see more examples below.

 Leading Up Content (Dopamine Hook)